Skip to main content

 Technical Analysis

-CVE-2024-9676 is a medium-severity vulnerability affecting container tools Podman, Buildah, and CRI-O, specifically within the containers/storage library.
-The issue arises from improper validation of symbolic links when reading files inside containers.
-When these tools run containers with an automatically assigned user namespace (using the --userns=auto option), the containers/storage library attempts to read /etc/passwd inside the container.
-However, it fails to verify whether /etc/passwd is a symbolic link.
-An attacker can craft a malicious container image that includes a symlink pointing to an arbitrary file on the host system.
-This symlink traversal can cause the container runtime to read unintended host files.
-More critically, this behavior can cause the container runtime process to hang and eventually be terminated by the operating system's Out-Of-Memory (OOM) killer, resulting in a denial of service (DoS) condition.
-The vulnerability does not directly lead to confidentiality or integrity breaches but impacts availability by causing service disruption.
-Exploitation requires the ability to run a container image with --userns=auto, which implies some level of privilege or user access to container runtime commands.
+CVE-2024-9676 is a path traversal vulnerability identified in the containers/storage library used by popular container runtimes Podman, Buildah, and CRI-O. The vulnerability occurs when these tools run containers with an automatically assigned user namespace (--userns=auto).
+In this mode, the library reads the /etc/passwd file inside the container but fails to properly validate whether this file is a symbolic link.
+An attacker can exploit this by crafting a malicious container image where /etc/passwd is a symlink pointing to an arbitrary file on the host system.
+When the container runtime attempts to read this symlinked file, it can cause the process to hang and consume excessive memory, eventually triggering an out-of-memory (OOM) kill on the host.
+This results in a denial of service (DoS) condition affecting container availability.
+The vulnerability does not impact confidentiality or integrity directly, as it does not allow arbitrary code execution or data modification.
+Exploitation requires the ability to run containers with user namespaces enabled, which implies some level of privilege.
 No user interaction is needed once the container is launched.
-The CVSS 3.1 score is 6.5 (medium), reflecting the network attack vector, low attack complexity, required privileges, no user interaction, unchanged scope, no confidentiality or integrity impact, but high impact on availability.
+The CVSS v3.1 score is 6.5 (medium), reflecting network attack vector, low attack complexity, required privileges, no user interaction, unchanged scope, no confidentiality or integrity impact, and high availability impact.
+There are no known exploits in the wild at the time of publication.
+The vulnerability was reserved and published in October 2024, with enrichment from CISA.
+No patches or vendor advisories are linked yet, indicating the need for vigilance and prompt patching once available.

 Potential Impact